PreventingWorkplaceMiscommunication, Common Workplace Communication Challenges (and How to Solve Them)

 | |

-Have you ever said something only to get an entirely unexpected response due to a miscommunication?
 Miscommunication is the misinterpretation of a message, and in the workplace where opinions and points of view can vary greatly, is almost inevitable.

 Cause #1: Nonverbal Communication

-There is a lot more to communication than just the words you say.
+There’s a lot more to communication than just the words you say.
 Nonverbal cues, such as your facial expressions, body language, tone of voice and eye contact are just as important as the actual message itself – to some, even more so.
 These nonverbal cues are often misinterpreted, so it’s incredibly important to be aware of them as you relay your message.

 Everyone has a different frame of reference that guides how they interpret nonverbal communication and it could vary day-to-day, depending on their mood, or their interpretation of your mood.
 Take the time to analyze and understand your own nonverbal cues so you can better manage them and more successfully relay messages as you intend them.